 Importers most commonly cite China’s rising labor costs as a chief reason they’re considering moving production away from China.

 China’s wages have increased over 60 percent since 2011, eroding profit margins on some labor-intensive products.
 And with new tariffs levied in 2018, some American companies, in particular, have now found China to be cost-prohibitive.

 Let’s examine the costs of manufacturing in Vietnam vs. China:

 Vietnam’s monthly minimum wages in 2019 vary by region from $125 to $180, with the highest rates in urban areas like Ho Chi Minh City and Hanoi.
-These wages are sometimes half of China’s which vary by province from $143 to $348.
+These wages are sometimes half of China’s which vary by province from about $140 to $346.